 equity method of accounting.
 Under this method, the Fund's share of earnings

-of Pollard LP is adjusted for the amortization of certain intangible assets
+of Pollard LP, adjusted for the amortization of certain intangible assets

-arising from the use of purchase accounting, certain administrative expenses
+arising from the use of purchase accounting and certain administrative

-The Fund has declared distributions totaling $0.1742 per unit during the
+The Fund has declared the following distributions totaling $0.2376 per